 What Is a Fixed Price Deal?

-It’s a standard, single-sum contract.
-A software development company is responsible for completing a project according to requirements and specifications precisely set out in the agreement and does that for the previously agreed sum.
+Fixed Price is a standard, single-sum contract.
+A software development company is responsible for completing a project according to requirements and specifications precisely set out in the agreement What is more, they do that for the previously agreed sum.
 A Fixed Price deal presupposes estimating the price for the whole project in advance.
 The cost is settled on the grounds of client’s requirements and work schedule.
-A client chooses features he wants is an application, and a software house assesses the price (number of hours needed to develop every feature multiplied by an hourly rate).
+A client chooses features he wants is an application.
+On that basis, a software house assesses the price (that is to say, a number of hours needed to develop every feature multiplied by an hourly rate).
 Before the final scope is settled, the client can pick features freely.
-Then, if he wants to change the scope of the project and add something, the cost of that change is calculated in the same way.
+Then, if he wants to change the scope of the project and add something, a software house calculates the cost of that change in the same way.

 Before signing a Fixed Price deal, a client should be able to share the most precise vision of the product with a chosen software house.
 A Fixed Price deal doesn’t allow any subsequent modifications.
-Even if you resign from a part of work after the kick-off, the price won’t go down, what is more, even that kind of change can be related to costs elevation.
-A Fixed Price deal is generally more expensive because even though a project is highly transparent and planned, a software development company takes into account a reserve in case of any unexpected complications during the implementation — the settled amount is increased for security purposes.
+Even if you resign from a part of work after the kick-off, the price won’t go down.
+What is more, even that kind of change relates to costs elevation.
+A Fixed Price deal is generally more expensive.
+Why?
+Even though a project is highly transparent and planned, a software development company takes into account a reserve in case of any unexpected complications.
+The settled amount is increased for security purposes.

 Even though a Fixed Price deal is not flexible, there are situations when it will be the best choice for you.